From great hiking and kayaking to a fun downtown scene, here are the top 5 reasons to explore Prescott, Ariz., on your way to the Grand Canyon.

 5. Prescott Frontier Days

 WHY GO: Since 1888, Prescott has put on a fantastic rodeo, making it home to the world’s oldest rodeo.
-It turns 133 years old in 2021.
+It turns 134 years old in 2022.
+Time your itinerary to coincide with this event that runs June 28-July 4, 2022.

 TIP: Time your itinerary to coincide with this fun celebration that runs the week of Fourth of July and offers barrel racing, team roping, bareback riding, parades, dances, street parties and more.